 In the adjacent living room, the Reese sectional has become Shelly’s favorite space to spend time.
 “Half of the sectional faces out toward the water, and I just watch ferries going back and forth.
 That rhythm of the ferries is really calming.”

 The sectional, along with a Parson console table with Lind ottomans underneath, helps divide the living room from the dining room.
-“When other people who live in the building come by, they really like what we’ve done with the long rectangular space.
+“When other people from the building come by, they really like what we’ve done with the long rectangular space.
 They never thought the space could be like this, the way we have the sectional dividing the room into two.
 That was Chelsey’s idea, obviously.
 She took this space and created warm, little areas.
 There was no lighting in here and no indication of what went where.
 What she’s done works out perfectly.”

 The media cabinet wasn’t in the design plan, but Shelly’s glad to have the added texture in the room.
 “After our meeting at the store, I got home and realized I wasn’t going to be able to mount the TV on the wall and needed a console there, and Chelsey recommended the Steen media cabinet.
 It’s really interesting and brings all the colors out in this entire space.
 I love that.”

 Pillow combos were included in the mood boards Chelsey created for Shelly to help her see how to pull the space together with accessories.

 Chelsey came up with five different ways to configure the small office.
 This layout with a sleeper sofa against the wall and an Ellis desk angled by the window allows whoever is at the desk to see into the adjacent living room and out the window.

 Swiveling Crest outdoor lounge chairs mean everyone can turn around to take in the view of Puget Sound from the balcony.
 Instead of a standard coffee table, Chelsey and Shelly decided on the taller Classic outdoor end table so it could more easily double as a place to eat appetizers and enjoy a drink.